Play Live Radio

 “That's going to be the key to making the most effective use of the little snow that we do get in Lubbock,” Slaughter said.

-Olivia O’Rand is a sophomore journalism and biology student at the Texas Tech Honors College.
+Olivia O’Rand is a junior journalism and biology student at the Texas Tech Honors College.
 After discovering her love for nature at a young age, Olivia is focusing on environmental journalism and covering people who are passionate about their work in the outdoors.

-Bishop Van Buren is a student reporter with KTTZ who hails from Houston but has developed a deep passion for local journalism since moving to Lubbock and becoming a Red Raider in 2020.
-Bishop enjoys reporting on sports, culture, and environmental issues.
+Bishop Van Buren is a reporter with KTTZ who has been in Lubbock since 2020 and enjoys covering sports, culture, and environmental issues.